 Ethical Pork works exclusively with full bred Tamworth pigs.
-These rare breed pigs are farmed and treated ethically.
-All piglets are home bred and raised outdoors over a 8-12 month period.
+These rare breed pigs are bred, farmed and treated ethically on the farm and in the forests where they live.
+All piglets are home bred and transferred back, together with the sow, into the forests where they live in groups of some 20 animals andup to 12 months of age.
 The "finisher pigs" and all sows with piglets are fed on a specialist pig feed from www.hipeak.co.uk .
 "Grower pigs" and mature sows are also fed on a livestock mix from www.robinsglen.ie.
-Both feeds are certified organic and free of antibiotics, steroids, herbicides, GMO, etc. The pigs live in forests where they roam freely on clean land.
+Both feeds are certified organic and free of antibiotics, steroids, herbicides, GMO, etc. In the forests, the pigs roam freely on clean land.
 They have good shelter with straw as bedding and live up to 3 x longer than “factory farmed” pigs.
 "Ethical Pork" has been placed on the High Welfare Pork Directory; www.pigspledge.org because of high animal welfare standards.

 Tamworth pigs are ginger to yellowish and have long snouts and legs (ideal for digging and rotivating).
 Tamworth sows are good mothers and no help is needed with birthing, apart from making sure that the litter is kept warm and that the sow is comfortable and has water and feed nearby.
 Weaning is "natural" around the age of 4 months; which is much longer as the 6 weeks required under organic standards.
 Ethical Pork pigs and litters are housed in calf hutches because these retain heat when topped up with straw.
 Because the pigs are grazing on pasture and out in forests, half of the pig's fat is unsaturated (the "good fat").